-'''

 $ sqlplus scott/tiger

 SQL> DECLARE

 gr sdo_georaster;

 BEGIN

 SELECT image INTO gr FROM cities WHERE id = 1 FOR UPDATE;

 sdo_geor.generatePyramid(gr, 'rLevel=5, resampling=NN');

 UPDATE cities SET image = gr WHERE id = 1;

 COMMIT;

 END;

 //

 '''

-10.14.
+12.14.
 OpenStreetMap Plugin

-In recent years the OpenStreetMap project has gained popularity because in many countries no free geo data such as digital roadmaps are available.
-Target of the OSM project is to create a free editable map of the world from GPS data, aerial photography or simply from local knowledge.
-To support this idea QGIS provides a plugin that enables its users to work with OSM data.
+In recent years, the OpenStreetMap project has gained popularity because in many countries no free geodata such as digital roadmaps are available.
+The objective of the OSM project is to create a free editable map of the world from GPS data, aerial photography or from local knowledge.
+To support this objective, QGIS provides a plugin that enables its users to work with OSM data.

-The plugin provides all basic functionalities for OSM data manipulation, such as data loading, importing, saving, downloading, editing and uploading data back to the OpenStreetMap server.
-While implementing OSM plugin an inspiration was taken from existing OSM data editors.
+This plugin provides the basic functionalities for OSM data manipulation; this includes data loading, importing, saving, downloading, editing and uploading data back to the OpenStreetMap server.
+While implementing the OSM plugin an inspiration was taken from existing OSM data editors.
 The purpose was to combine their functionalities to get the best possible result.